AbdallahIbrahim27/Weather-Prediction-/README.md

 - Real-time predictions with immediate feedback
 - User-friendly interface with clear input fields
 - Instant prediction results with visual feedback
+- Optimized for quick loading and response times

 ## Setup and Installation